mrdotqiang/mrdotqiang/README.md

 - 👋 Hi, I’m peter
-- 👀 I’m interested in you
+- 👀 I’m interested in food and money
 - 🌱 I’m currently learning python ...
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me impossible